-Our Service uses OWNA which is a password protected private program for children, educators, and families to share observations, photos, videos, and portfolios.
-Families are able to view their child/children's learning and development and contribute general comments relating to their child, comment on an observation, and provide feedback on the educational program on offer.
+Our Service uses Playground which is a password protected private program for children, educators and families to share observations, photos, videos, and portfolios.
+Families are able to view their child/children's learning and development and contribute general comments relating to their child or comment on an observation.

-Educators are alerted via OWNA when a family member has added a comment.
+Educators are alerted via Playground when a family member has added a comment.
 Likewise, families are notified when a relevant educator has posted a photo/comment about their child.